susyhaga/JavaScript/Calculator-percentage/README.md

 Hot to respond to an event when the button is clicked.

-How to turn a string into a number.
+How to turn a string into a float number.

 # Tools

 HTML,JavaScript, Test